CSUF Police Department

 The presentation and respectful dialogue will last approximately one hour.
 A minimum of two participants are required and all completed presentations are subject to a post-presentation survey.

 Dedicated to ensuring the university community's right to a

 CSUF Police Department Authority

 California State University police officers have complete police authority to apprehend and arrest anyone involved in illegal acts on campus and areas adjacent to campus.
-University Police are sworn law enforcement officers under California Penal Code Section 830.2, and in compliance with state statutes meet the peace officer standards and training requirements mandatory for all California law enforcement officers.
-In addition, California State University Police Officers undergo training specially designed to meet the needs of a contemporary university community.
+CSUF police officers are sworn law enforcement officers under California Penal Code Section 830.2, and in compliance with state statutes, meet the peace officer standards and training requirements mandatory for all California law enforcement officers.
+In addition, California State University police officers undergo training specially designed to meet the needs of a contemporary university community.
 All officers receive training in tolerance and diversity to better serve their community.

-University Police have a written agreement with the Fullerton, and Irvine Police Departments, which defines and details operational authority pursuant to the Kristin Smart Campus Safety Act of 1998, Education Code SB 1729.
+CSUF Police Department has a written agreement with the Fullerton and Irvine police departments, which defines and details operational authority pursuant to the Kristin Smart Campus Safety Act of 1998, Education Code SB 1729.
 This agreement designates which law enforcement agency has operational responsibility for the investigation of violent crimes (Part 1 crimes) and defines the specific geographical boundaries of each agency's operational responsibility.
 The bill further requires that these agreements be made available to the public and that copies of these agreements be transmitted to the Legislative Analyst.